Federated Heavy Hitters Discovery with Differential Privacy: Introduction

 Our work builds on recent advances in federated learning (FL) \citep{FL_BLOG,konevcny2016federated, mcmahan2017communication} to bridge the utility gap between the local and central models of DP.
 Our proposed algorithm retains the essential privacy ingredients of FL: (a) no raw data collection (only ephemeral, focused updates from a random subset of users are sent back to the service provider), (b) decentralization across a large population of users (most users will contribute only 0 or 1 times), (c) interactivity in building an aggregate understanding of the population.
 However, unlike existing FL algorithms where the goal is to learn a prediction model, our work introduces a new federated approach that allows a service provider to discover the heavy hitters.

 \paragraph{Contributions} We develop an interactive heavy hitters discovery algorithm that achieves central DP while minimizing the data collected from users.
-In contrast to classical distribution estimation problems, our goal is to discover the heavy hitters but not their frequencies\footnote{Observe that once the popular items are discovered, learning their frequencies can be done using off-the-shelf DP techniques.}.
+In contrast to classical frequency estimation problems, our goal is to discover the heavy hitters but not their frequencies\footnote{Observe that once the popular items are discovered, learning their frequencies can be done using off-the-shelf DP techniques.}.
 For example, in a smart mobile keyboard application, our algorithm allows a service provider to discover out-of-dictionary words and add them to the keyboard's dictionary, allowing these words to be automatically spell-corrected and typed using gesture typing.

 We assume, without loss of generality,\footnote{Regardless of the items' data type, they can always be represented by a sequence of bits.} that items (e.g., words) in user-generated data streams have a sequential structure (e.g., sequence of characters).
 Thus, we refer to items as sequences and leverage their sequential structure to build our algorithm.
-Our algorithm runs in multiple rounds.
+Our algorithm is interactive and runs in multiple rounds.
 In each round, a randomly selected set of users transmit a ``vote'' for a one element extension to popular prefixes discovered in previous rounds.
-The server then aggregates the received votes using a trie structure, prunes nodes that have counts that fall below a chosen threshold $\theta$, and continues to the next round.
+The server then aggregates the received votes using a trie data structure, prunes nodes that have counts that fall below a chosen threshold $\theta$, and continues to the next round.

 We prove that our algorithm is inherently differentially private, and show how the parameters of the algorithm can be chosen to obtain precise privacy guarantees (see Theorem \ref{thm-dp} and Corollary \ref{coro-theta-lambert}).
-When the number of users $n \ge 10^4$ and the sequences have a length of at most 10, our algorithm guarantees $(2, \frac{1}{ n^2})$-differential privacy.
-See Table \ref{t3} for the DP parameters we can provide for various population sizes.
+When the number of users $n \ge 10^4$ and the sequences have a length of at most 10, our algorithm guarantees $(2, \frac{1}{ n^2})$-differential privacy while achieving good utility (see Figure \ref{fig-fix-prob}).
+See Table \ref{table:eps-delta} for the DP parameters we can provide for various population sizes.

 A key property of our algorithm is that it is sufficient for the service provider to receive only the set of extensions to the trie with votes that exceed a threshold $\theta$, and the set of possible extensions is finite and known at the start of each round.
 A simple implementation of our algorithm would have the service provider directly receive each selected user's anonymous vote, and then immediately aggregate and threshold these votes in memory, with no persistence of the unaggregated votes.